 Zagi has begun to give a chit elocution lessons, to train deportment, correct grammar, smooth rough edges.
 A pragmatist, he sees a capable queen, a genuinely good-hearted one,1 who will be the salvation of another weakling Muruzábal king.

 Bittor, also underfoot due to his culinary interests, is a likely lad, as they say.
 He’s amiable, charming in a lunkheadish way, but no thinker, that’s for sure, and, like his father, easily flustered.
 As with the Valois, weakness plagues the male offspring.
 Watching Bitts and Ametza interact, Zagi perceives a gentleness between them.
 They seem to genuinely like each other.
 The girl is strong-willed, potentially the equal of the She-Dragon, the Queen.
-This is Bittor’s term, Zagi does not dare employ it, though he agrees with it in every respect.
+This is Bittor’s term, Zagi does not employ it, though he agrees with it in every respect.

 * * *

-Zagi nodded vigorously.
+Zagi nods vigorously.
 “M. d’Ollot has studied my proposal and has found it sound from a business standpoint.
 I have prayed over the ethics and I am at peace.
 Worshipers will be reconfirmed in their faith, an excellent thing, you must agree.
 Landowners supplying produce, merchants retailing, sojourners refreshed, all gain.
 You will own the monopoly on cheese, naturally.”
-Bittor perked up.
+Bittor perks up.
 His second glass of an exotic cordial has sunk him into a torpor which the mention of cheese penetrates as little else could have done.